a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/GameObjectSubSections/game-object-with-animations.md

 Every `GameObject` subclass automatically has support for animations.
 An animation is an array of `Frame` class data.
 Different graphics for each frame should come from a sprite sheet image file.
-Generally, if you are creating a `GameObject` with animations, a new class that extends of `GameObject` should be created to separate out the animation data.
+Generally, if you are creating a `GameObject` with animations, a new class that extends from `GameObject` should be created to separate out the animation data.

 ## Sprite Sheet

 The `SpriteSheet` class is used to define a sprite sheet that the `AnimatedSprite` class uses for loading animation graphics.
 A sprite sheet is one image file that contains multiple graphics (frames images) for a sprite.
-For example, below is the sprite sheet image file for the cat player character (the image file is `Cat.png`:
+For example, below is the sprite sheet image file `Cat.png` which is used for the cat player character:

 ![cat-spritesheet.png](../../../assets/images/cat-spritesheet.png)

-Each sprite image on the sprite sheet must be the same size, and each image must have one pixel in between it and another image that would come next to or below it (to keep track of separate images, I drew black squares around each image, which also adds the one pixel buffer between each image).
+Each sprite image on the sprite sheet must be the same size, and each image must have one pixel in between it and another image that would come next to or below it.
+While not technically required, I drew black squares around each image, which both adds the one pixel buffer between each image and keeps the sprite sheet organized.
-For the cat sprite sheet above, each sprite is 24x24 pixels.
-Animations for each sprite are shown in a horizontal line, so the cat walking animation for example is four different frames.
-This is not a requirement, images on a sprite sheet can be placed anywhere, but I find it easier to manage animations by organizing them like this.
+For the cat sprite sheet above, each sprite is 24x24 pixels, and animations for each sprite are laid out horizontally.
+This is not a requirement -- images on a sprite sheet can be placed anywhere -- but I find it easier to manage animations by organizing them like this.

 From here, a `SpriteSheet` class instance can be created, which will be passed into the `GameObject` class to be used to setup animations.
 Here is an example of creating a `SpriteSheet` instance that the `Cat` class uses with the above cat sprite sheet image: